 A nice (relatively close-up) photo

-On Tuesday, December 7, the spacecraft opened the circular door that covers the opening of its DRACO telescopic camera and, to everyone's delight, streamed the first image of the surrounding environment ", he written by NASA.
+On Tuesday, December 7, the spacecraft opened the circular door covering the aperture of its DRACO telescopic camera and, much to everyone's delight, streamed the first image of its surroundings,” he said. written by NASA.
 The image is taken "up close", 11 light seconds from Earth.
 It is over 3 million kilometers (about 2 million miles) and shows about a dozen stars, crisp and crystalline against the black background of space, near where the constellations Perseus, Aries and Taurus intersect.

 Second star on the right

-DART images are captured using the DRACO high resolution camera (which stands for Didymos Reconnaissance and Asteroid Camera for Optical navigation), the only instrument aboard this kamikaze aircraft.
+DART images are acquired using the high-resolution DRACO camera (which stands for Didymos Reconnaissance and Asteroid Camera for Optical navigation), the only instrument on board this “kamikaze” aircraft.
 DRACO is used for both navigation and targeting.
-It will observe the size and shape of the Didymos asteroid and help provide information on how and where the DART aircraft should hit it.
+It will observe the size and shape of the asteroid Didymos and help provide information on how and where the DART craft is expected to hit it.

 DART, chronicle of an impact that (perhaps) will save us